 NZ IFRS 17 Insurance Contracts was issued on 18 May 2017, with an effective date of 1 January 2021.
 The standard becomes mandatory for the Company's 30 June 2022 financial statements.
+However, in June 2019 the International Accounting standards Board (IASB) released an exposure draft, Amendments to IFRS 17, proposing various amendments to IFRS 17 which includes deferring the effective date by one year to 1 January 2022.
+The IASB aims to finalise these amendments in mid-2020, which the expectation that the External Reporting Board will also adopt this one year deferral for NZ IFRS 17.
 The standard will replace the existing NZ IFRS 4 and establishes the principles for recognition, measurement presentation and disclosure of insurance contracts.
 A detailed impact assessment has not yet been completed.